mateusgomes01/liferay-tech-writing/exercise2/3-adding-editing-deleting-users.md

 The Add User functionality is split over several independent forms.
 Saving the first form creates the User, and then you’ll see a success message saying

-	´´´Success.
-Your request completed successfully.´´´
+	Success.
+Your request completed successfully.

 After the first form is submited, a second form will be displayed.
 By default, the Information section is the first section to be selected.
 To the left there's a navigation pane where the current section can be switched.
 The user being added can be configured by going through the different sections.
 The tabs at the top change the options in the left menu when clicked on.
 It's necessary to go through the sections for the three tabs on top - General, Contact and Preferences - and fill in all the applicable information.